SAML Authentication in RFPIO

 Note: Multiple SSO can be created for a single client instance.
 If required, raise a support ticket.
 Once approved the team will enable it for the client.

-Users can Login to RFPIO using SAML in 3 ways.
+Users can Login to Responsive using SAML in 3 ways.

 Login from Azure Portal